 After being loaded into the lower deck, they were handed a pack of cards, two packets of cigarettes, and a gallon of water in a plastic jar.
 “Happy sailing” were their parting words.

 The lower deck area was small and smelled of mildew.
 There was a singular porthole to the side of the wall that allowed evening light to coat the tarps thrown over steel containers filling the room.

 After an hour of inspecting the area, Cadence invited the Aquarians to play a card game with the rest of the unit: “My subordinates suggested a card game to pass time.
 Would you like to join?”—all said with a serious expression, with an even tone.
-Only Knovak took up the offer, with Sigurd choosing to reside quietly in the corner with the other Aquarian and with Kramer moving to discuss something with the captain behind a hanging tarp.
+Only Knovak took up the offer, with Sigrid choosing to reside quietly in the corner with the other Aquarian and with Kramer moving to discuss something with the hauptmann behind a hanging tarp.

 They built their makeshift game table out of a stray wooden crate and used canisters of oil as chairs.
 They set up their game behind a stack of containers and crates by the singular porthole for light and privacy.

 Wilhelm didn’t join the game, instead choosing to watch the unit—minus Stein who was on guard over Engel—and Knovak from a close distance.
 It irritated Wilhelm to no end that Cadence had invited not only Knovak to play but also Heimler who hesitantly accepted the cards she dealt out.
 Gilbert, Kleine, Brandt, Nico, and Bergmann accepted their cards without this hesitation.

 It was like Cadence was baiting him.